 The Enumclaw plateau area provides habitat for many species of wildlife.
 A great place to find them is along Boise Creek.
 The creek originates in the foothills east of Enumclaw, flows west through the golf course, across the plateau just south of town, and into the White River.
 In and along the creek are a variety of fish, amphibians, mammals, rodents, insects, and birds.
 Many of them are represented on this page.

-Click the water gage image below to view the current water level of Boise Creek near Buckley.
-Historical levels are also available.
+Click the water gage image below to view both the current water level, as well as historical water levels of Boise Creek near Buckley.
+At our farm, we begin to experience flooding when the gage reaches 350 cubic feet per second.

 Salmon and Trout